 - AMD X570 Chipset: v4.0 CPU Lanes | v4.0 Chipset General Purpose Lanes

-The mobile/laptop grade 3000 series Ryzen processors, however, have 16 lanes and they all conform to PCIe v3.0.
+However, the mobile/laptop grade 3000 series Ryzen processors have 16 lanes, and all conform to PCIe v3.0.

-Again, not all lanes are available for you to put cards in to.
-For example on an average Ryzen processor with 24 lanes, only 20 are made available to the user for plugging their cards in i.e 16 for PCIe slots and 4 for M.2 NVMe slot.
+Again, not all lanes are available to put cards into.
+For example, on an average Ryzen processor with 24 lanes, only 20 are made available to the user for plugging their cards, i.e., 16 for PCIe slots and 4 for M.2 NVMe slots.

 How Many PCIe Lanes on Ryzen 4th Generation?

 |Ryzen 9 4900H||Mobile/Laptop||16||3.0|

 |Ryzen 7 Pro 4750GE||Desktop|